-- Consider potential future modifications to Glen Canyon Dam operations and other flow and non-flow actions to protect and improve downstream resources. - Maintain or increase Glen Canyon Dam electric energy generation, load following capability, and ramp rate capability, and minimize emissions and costs to the greatest extent practicable, consistent with improvement and longterm sustainability of downstream resources. - Respect the interests and perspectives of American Indian Tribes. - Make use of the latest relevant scientific studies, especially those conducted since 1996. - Determine the appropriate experimental framework that allows for a range of programs and actions, including ongoing and necessary research, monitoring, studies, and management actions in keeping with the adaptive management process. - Ensure Glen Canyon Dam operations and non-flow actions under the LTEMP are consistent with the GCPA, ESA, NHPA, CRSPA, and other applicable federal laws.
+- Consider potential future modifications to Glen Canyon Dam operations and other flow and non-flow actions to protect and improve downstream resources. - Maintain or increase Glen Canyon Dam electric energy generation, load following capability, and ramp rate capability, and minimize emissions and costs to the greatest extent practicable, consistent with improvement and longterm sustainability of downstream resources. - Respect the interests and perspectives of American Indian Tribes. - Make use of the latest relevant scientific studies, especially those conducted since 1996. - Determine the appropriate experimental framework that allows for a range of programs and actions, including ongoing and necessary research, monitoring, studies, and management actions in keeping with the adaptive management process. - Identify the need for a Recovery Implementation Program for endangered fish species below Glen Canyon Dam. - Ensure Glen Canyon Dam operations are consistent with the GCPA, ESA, NHPA, CRSPA, and other applicable federal laws.